aliciagp/TGCN/README.md

-               maxTol=3,              # the maximum number of tries to get a better enrichment if approach=enrichment save=T,                # if save=T, results will be saved as separate files overwrite=T,           # if overwrite=T, modules annotation will be overwritten approach="enrichment") # the approach selected to complete the hub genes modules
+               maxTol=3,              # the maximum number of tries to get a better enrichment if approach=enrichment save=T,                # if save=T, results will be saved as separate files overwrite=T,           # if overwrite=T, modules annotation will be overwritten approach="enrichment", # the approach selected to complete the seed modules report=T)              # if report=T, an automated report will be created

 ```